milaboratory/mixcr/README.md

 #### Manual install (any OS)

-* download latest MiXCR version from [release page](https://github.com/milaboratory/mixcr/releases/latest)
+* download latest stable MiXCR build from [release page](https://github.com/milaboratory/mixcr/releases/latest)
 * unzip the archive
 * add resulting folder to your ``PATH`` variable
   * or add symbolic link for ``mixcr`` script to your ``bin`` folder